sarthaksrinivas/developer-docs/plugins/workday-upcoming-birthday-lookup/README.md

 ---
+accreditations:
+- wdavis-moveworks
-description: A plugin that can find the birthdays of your teammates in Workday
+description: A plugin that can find the birthdays of your teammates in Workday.
 difficulty_level: BEGINNER
 fidelity: GUIDE
 name: Lookup Birthdays in Workday